No Return cast | Character and actor guide for ITV drama | Radio Times

 Who is Jessica?
 Noah’s 14-year-old sister, Jess is mature for her age and a lot more sociable than her brother.
 Her school friends are everything and here she’s forced to lie and pretend like everything’s normal whilst her family fall apart around her.

 What else has Lily Sutcliffe been in?
-This is Sutcliffes's first major screen role.
+This is Sutcliffe's first major screen role.

 Jack Chorley plays Fred McGee

 Who is Fred?
-Fred is only 7-years-old, but he’s already been diagnosed with attention deficit hyperactivity disorder.
+Fred is only seven years old, but he’s already been diagnosed with attention deficit hyperactivity disorder.
 For Megan and Steve, looking after their son can be challenging, even overwhelming at times.
 But although he needs routine, medication and the teachers that know him, he’s also a funny ball of energy who loves playing with his older cousins.

 What else has Jack Chorley been in?
 This is Chorley's first major screen role.

-No Return premieres on ITV on 7th February 2022.
+No Return continues on ITV on 14th February 2022, and the series is available now on ITV Hub.
 Check out our Drama hub for more news, interviews and features or find something to watch with our TV Guide.

+The latest issue of Radio Times is on sale now – subscribe now to get each issue delivered to your door.
+For more from the biggest stars in TV, listen to the Radio Times podcast with Jane Garvey.

 Try 12 issues for £1